anortham/sherpa/src/server-instructions/templates/workflow-specific/bug-hunt-instructions.md

 - Gives you the satisfaction of systematic problem-solving
 - Increases your confidence in tackling complex issues

-**Use `next` to progress through your Bug Hunt phases - you're building both understanding and protection with each step!**
+**Use `guide` to progress through your Bug Hunt phases - you're building both understanding and protection with each step!**